 What is the purpose of this program?

-The program is an 8-month program designed to build the leadership skills, confidence, connections and capacity of our members.
+The program is a set-your-own timeframe program designed to build the leadership skills, confidence, connections and capacity of our members.

 Who is Brancher?

 We are excited to announce that this year we are partnering with Brancher, an evidence based mentoring platform that connects compatible mentees and mentors and provides them with support throughout their mentoring journey.

 Who will I be matched with?